-I’m not sure when I first came across Christopher Herwig’s project, but it appealed immediately and after ordering a couple of months ago, I received the book yesterday.
+I’m not sure when I first came across Christopher Herwig’s project, but it appealed immediately.
 It’s the work of a photographer who has obsessively catalogued these Soviet concrete structures after first coming across them on a long-distance bike journey – right up my street.

 Herwig is a Canadian born documentary photographer who’s photographed extensively in Central Asia and West Africa while working for NGOs, UN agencies and GEO, CNN traveller, Geographical, Lonely Planet, DAMN magazine and many more.
 The story of this project began in 2002 when riding a bike between London and St. Petersberg, he set himself the challenge of taking an interesting picture every hour of every day in the saddle.
 Once into the former Soviet states, he began to notice the effort that had been put into some of the bus stops, finally becoming obsessed with quirky structures.

 After the trip, Herwig moved to Kazakhstan and during his years there to begin photographing bus stops in the surrounding ‘stans and beyond.
 12 years later, he had covered 30,000km and 13 countries in his quest and the result was a kickstarter project to fund a book.